top of page

 Parkinson's (Yet Again) Linked to Disrupted Gut Microbial Balance

 As a disease without a cure or means of prevention, there is a lot yet to learn about Parkinson’s and the way it takes hold in the human body.
-One school of thought is that it actually begins in the gut, and a new study has strengthened these ties by identifying a type of overabundant pathogen in the intestines (microbiota) of Parkinson’s patients, a novel finding that could add new urgency to this line of inquiry in understanding the root cause(s)
+One school of thought is that it actually begins in the gut, and a new study has strengthened these ties by identifying a type of overabundant pathogen in the intestines (microbiota) of Parkinson’s patients, a novel finding that could add new urgency to this line of inquiry in understanding the root cause(s) of the condition.

 Comments